m-clark/m-clark.github.io/code.md

 subtitle:
 ---

-I try to organize my github files here.
 The vast majority of these code snippets are conceptual demonstrations of more complicated models.
+The audience is generally faculty, researchers, and graduate students in applied fields who, like I did, want to go beyond their basic statistical training.
+However, I hope it helps anyone who happens to stumble across it.

 ## Model Fitting